The Royal Seat

 The passage of the tomb is quite short measuring just over three metres long.
 One of the features of the tomb is that one of the orthostats bears neolithic rock art.
 This stone pictured right is the first stone on the left of the passage.
 On my latest visit to Tara a small wooden fence had been erected around this monument.

-Mound of the Hostages Rock art shown right.
+Mound of the Hostages rock art pictured right.

 Rath of the Synods

 North of the iron age enclosure is a 2,000 year old earthwork, The Rath of the Synods, which is built around an earlier burial mound known as the King's Chair.
-This earthwork can be seen in the picture above, the largest mound on the right is the Mound of the Hostages.
-Further North is a long rectangular area with banks on either side, known as the Banqueting Hall it may have been used as such but is more likely to have been an entrance road to Tara.
+This earthwork can be seen in the picture above.
+Further north is a long rectangular area with banks on either side, known as the Banqueting Hall, this was probably a cursus or entrance to Tara.
+Latitude: 53° 34' 49" N. Longitude: 6° 36' 41" W

 The Sloping Trenches